\

 Missavage includes several of her dance compositions on her

-- Rick Mohr, a caller and musician in Massachusetts, includes the steps for more than three dozen of his dances on his page.
+- Rick Mohr, a caller and musician in Philadelphia, includes the steps for more than four dozen of his dances on his page.

 - As part of her web site Linda S. Mrosko includes 16 of her dance compositions.

-- John Nance of the Charlotte Dance Gypsies includes more than twenty of his dance compositions on this page.
-Change in URL (March 22, 2008)
+- John Nance of the Charlotte Dance Gypsies includes more than forty of his dance compositions on this page.

-- Bob Nicholson has eight of his dances listed on the Syracuse Country Dancers web site.
+- Bob Nicholson has nine of his dances listed on the Syracuse Country Dancers web site.

 - Bill